olaparty/protobuf.dart/protoc_plugin/README.md

 - Run `dart pub get` in `protoc_plugin`
 - Build standalone executable with `dart compile exe bin/protoc_plugin.dart` in `protoc_plugin`
+- Rename the protoc_plugin.exe to ptProtocPlugin > then copy over to our app repo in tools/bin

 The generated executable does not require a `dart` executable to run.
 You should copy the generated executable `protoc_plugin/bin/protoc_plugin.exe` to